-Prior to beginning a field placement, each student will be required to undergo and successfully complete a namebased student background check.
+Prior to beginning a field placement, each student will be required to undergo and successfully complete a name-based student background check.
 The existence of a conviction in an applicant's record does not necessarily mean that he or she will be dismissed from the programs.
 Each case is evaluated individually on its facts and not all convictions or disciplinary actions are considered disqualifying to the course of study at the Institute.
-Students must be in good academic standing prior to start of the internship.
+Students must have, at minimum, a 3.0 grade point average to enter field.

 In assigning both foundation and advanced level field placements, Erikson considers the student's interests, longterm professional goals, previous experiences, and area of concentration in the context of the Institute's broad knowledge of agency resources.
-An orientation to field placement will be provided to entering students during the summer prior to their first placement.
-Subsequent to orientation, students submit an application and updated resume to the Field Director expressing their interests and education goals.
-The Field Director will then match students individually with a site that best fulfills their educational, experiential, and developmental needs, and coaches them on the process for securing a placement.
-A similar placement process occurs for the second, advanced field placement.
+Students submit an updated resume and an application expressing their interests and educational goals to the Field Director.
+The Field Director will then match students individually with a site that best fulfills their educational, experiential, and developmental needs, and facilitates the process for securing a placement.
+An orientation to field will be provided to students prior to their foundation field placement.
+A similar placement process occurs for the advanced field placement.